spak2005/PizzaMe/README.md

 # pizzaMe
-An app for ordering pizzas
+The Pizzame application offers users a sophisticated platform for tailoring and ordering personalized pizza creations.